 In 2021, we will thus continue to provide legal advice on a range of issues and to support parents/pupils in disciplinary matters and other meetings with the school.
 In particular, we will:

 - Closely follow the school’s work related to the Child Protection Policy and the supporting policies (e.g. Bullying/Cyber-Bulling; Drug Abuse and Prevention Policy) and procedures needed to implement it, including first and foremost formal Reporting and Complaints Procedures.

-- Guide the APEEE Board in its endeavour to update its Internal Regulations.
+- Guide the APEEE Board in its endeavour to update its Statutes and Internal Regulations.

 - Cooperate with the school in its efforts to update the Rules of Procedure for the EEBI Education Councils (CE).

 - Continue to provide input to the proposed APEEE/APEEE Services Convention with the school.